Synergizing Large Language Models and Task-specific Models for Time Series Anomaly Detection: Architecture of Our Conditional Network

-The four datasets used in our experiments consist of multiple subsets.
-For each subset, we use 40\% as the training set, 10\% as the validation set, and the remaining 50\% as the testing set.
-We illustrate the meaning of each hyperparameter in Tab.~\ref{Tab:hypMean} and list the value of the hyperparameter in Tab.~\ref{Tab:hypVal}.
-Since the datasets used in our experiments consist of several subsets.
-In some datasets, we set different hyperparameter values for different subsets and we list the values used in the Tab.~\ref{Tab:hypVal}.
-In these situations, we use grid search to find the optimal combinations of these hyperparameters for each subset.

-\subsection{Architecture of Our Conditional Network}
+\section{Architecture of Our Conditional Network}

 The conditional network uses the data representation obtained from a TSADM as the condition and leverages the aligned anomaly score of the TSADM and anomaly score of LLM to output the collated anomaly score.
 As shown in Eq.~\ref{eq:cond1}, we firstly concat data representation, aligned anomaly score of TSADM and anomaly score of LLM as many conditional networks do \cite{DBLP:conf/iclr/RakellySDEL18}.
-After that, we use multilayer perceptrons to output collated anomaly score as shown in Eq.~\ref{eq:cond2}, where $W_1$ and $W_2$ are trainable parameters, $\sigma_1$ and $\sigma_2$ are activation functions, such as Leaky ReLU.
+After that, we use multilayer perceptrons to output collated anomaly score as shown in Eq.~\ref{eq:cond2}, where $W_1$ and $W_2$ are trainable parameters, $\sigma_1$ is LeakyReLU and $\sigma_2$ is Sigmoid.

-\subsection{Architecture of TSADM}
+\section{Architecture of TSADM}

 The TSADM consists of 6-layer anomaly attention.
 Each anomaly attention layer is described in Eq.~\ref{eq:anomaly_attention}, where $G[i,j]=1-\exp^{-\frac{(i-j)^2}{\sigma^2}}$, $\sigma$ is a learnable parameter and $*$ denotes an element-wise multiplication.
 This attention mechanism is built on the observation that anomaly could not establish decentralized connection with the whole time series \cite{DBLP:conf/iclr/XuWWL22} and embeds moderate modification compared with the original one.
 To promote the anomaly attention capacity of dealing with compound periodic time series, different anomaly attention layers are organized by skimming attention mechanism \cite{chen2024cluster}.